-. . . the probability is that civilians will generally call it Aubrey's Route, while the military will designate it as Pope's Route.
-The Occidental Messenger...of June 26 stated that "we Learn from our exchanges and other sources that Captain Pope disputes with Aubry the right of discovery to his new route."39
+"The probability is that civilians will generally call it Aubrey's Route, while the military will designate it as Pope's Route."
+The Occidental Messenger . . . of June 26 (?) had stated: "We Learn from our exchanges and other sources, that Captain Pope disputes with Aubry the right of discovery to his new route."

 Aubry was apparently not too impressed by the claims made by Pope.
 He had been known to travel the route as early as 1850 while Pope's explorations did not begin until a year later.
-Aubry's Route was the name bearing fame, and notes of the people traveling with him leave little doubt that he was the original determiner of the cut-off.
+Aubry's Route was the name bearing fame, and notes of the people traveling with him leave little doubt that he was the original determiner of the cutoff.

-Aubry began his last journey on the Santa Fe about mid-September, 1852.
-The Independence bound October mail party reported meeting Aubry at "Aubry's Crossing" on about October 10.40 Aubry reached Santa Fe and the next account of his whereabouts comes in a letter written by New Mexico's governor, William Carr Lane.
-The letter, dated November 16, 1852, stated:
+Aubry began his last journey on the Santa Fe Trail about mid-September, 1852.
+The Independence-bound October mail party reported meeting Aubry at "Aubry's Crossing" on about October 10.
+Aubry reached Santa Fe and the next account of his whereabouts comes in a letter written by New Mexico's governor, William Carr Lane.
+The letter, dated November 16, 1852, stated,

-(Aubry) sets out tomorrow for California, via the Mexican state-Sonora, with a flock of sheep.
-He appears to be restless, when stationary and only contented when making these apalling Journeys.41
+(Aubry) sets out tomorrow, for California, via the Mexican state-Sonora, with a flock of sheep.
+He appears to be restless, when stationary, & only contented, when making these appalling Journeys.

-Aubry made a successful sheep selling trip to California and kept a careful diary of this journey.
+Aubry made a successful sheep-selling trip to California and kept a careful diary of this journey.
 A year later he took another similar trip and again kept a diary.
-Why he did not keep a careful diary while exploring the Santa Fe route is not known, or perhaps, if he did keep notes, they have been lost.
-Certainly a realm of worthwhile information could have been obtained from such a record and much clarification of the early history of the cut-off and the Santa Fe Trail itself could have been documented.
+Why he did not keep a careful diary while exploring the Santa Fe route is not known; or, perhaps, if he did keep notes, they have been lost.
+Certainly a realm of worthwhile information could have been obtained from such a record and much clarification of the early history of the cutoff and the Santa Fe Trail itself could have been documented.